MicrosoftDocs/win32/desktop-src/Controls/themesfileformat-overview.md

 ---
 title: Theme File Format
 description: This document discusses the format of Theme (.theme) files.
 A .theme file is a .ini text file that is divided into sections, which specify visual elements that appear on a Windows desktop.
-Section names are wrapped in brackets (\ \ ) in the .ini file. ms.assetid: '0b7b0ff7-f55a-4215-a2fd-6c3ea117d6e8'
+Section names are wrapped in brackets (\ \ ) in the .ini file. ms.assetid: 0b7b0ff7-f55a-4215-a2fd-6c3ea117d6e8 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Theme File Format

 This document discusses the format of Theme (.theme) files.
 A .theme file is a .ini text file that is divided into sections, which specify visual elements that appear on a Windows desktop.
 Section names are wrapped in brackets (\[\]) in the .ini file.

 A new file format, .themepack, was introduced with Windows 7 to help users share themes.
 Themes can be selected in the Personalization Control Panel only in Windows 7 Home Premium or higher, or only on Windows Server 2008 R2 when the Desktop component is installed.

 The following topics are discussed in this article.